Philipp von Jolly

 Johann Philipp Gustav von Jolly (26 September 1809 – 24 December 1884) was a German experimental physicist.
 He measured gravitational acceleration with precision weights and also worked on osmosis.
 He also designed several tools like the Jolly balance in 1864, a special eudiometer in 1878, as well as his own air pump and Jolly air thermometer.

 He is the father of neurologist Friedrich Jolly.

 Life

 Johann Phillip Gustav Jolly was born in Mannheim, as the son of merchant Ludwig Jolly and Marie Eleonore Jolly, who came originally from France.
 Politician Julius Jolly was Philipp's brother.

 His primary education was in Mannheim.
-Jolly attended joined Heidelberg University in 1829, to study physics and mathematics.
-During his studies he worked in Vienna as a mechanician for factories and mining plants, before returning back to Heidelberg in 1834, where he received his PhD.
-After his studies, he was appointed professor of mathematics in 1839 and professor of physics in 1846, in Heidelberg.
+Jolly attended Heidelberg University in 1829 to study physics and mathematics.
+During his studies, he worked in Vienna as a mechanician for factories and mining plants, before returning to Heidelberg in 1834, where he received his PhD.
+After his studies, he was appointed professor of mathematics in 1839 and professor of physics in 1846, at Heidelberg University.

-He moved to the University of Munich in 1854, where he took the position once held by Georg Simon Ohm.
+He moved to the Ludwig-Maximilians-Universität München in 1854, where he took the position once held by Georg Simon Ohm.
 He was knighted in 1854 (and henceforth referred to as von Jolly).